solana-foundation/developer-content/docs/core/transactions.md

 Below is an example of the structure of a
 [SOL transfer](/docs/core/transactions#basic-examples) instruction which details the account keys, program ID, and data required by the instruction.

+- `keys`: Includes the AccountMeta for each account required by an instruction.
+- `programId`: The address of the program which contains the execution logic for the instruction invoked.
+- `data`: The instruction data for the instruction as a buffer of bytes

 ```
 {